ruggeri/tech-notes/randos/bicycles/drivetrain.md

 - Park Tool makes various tools to remove various freewheels.
 However, it doesn't appear they make a tool for the Shimano 600 freewheel I had to deal with.
+  - The FR-1.3 may be the most typical.
+It's for Shimano 12-spline freewheels with a 22.6mm diameter.
+However, you have to check; there are also smaller diameter 12-spline freewheels, and large ones too.
+    - And of course, other competing interfaces (many using notches), though those are less common.
   - There is still a lock ring, with two pin holes, that holds the freewheel bearings in place.
 You can use a hammer and center punch to unscrew this.